KANSAS RESIDENCY FOR TUITION PURPOSES

 WHO SETS THE POLICIES REGARDING RESIDENCY?
 Classification as a resident of Kansas for tuition purposes, is governed by Kansas state law and regulations, not university policy.
 Residency for other purposes or at Kansas community colleges, is governed by different laws and regulations.
 A person can be a resident for any other purpose and NOT be a resident for tuition purposes at a state university.

 IF I’M NOT A RESIDENT HERE, WHERE AM I A RESIDENT?
 All we can do is decide whether or not a person qualifies for resident rates in Kansas.
 Each state has its own law and regulations pertaining to this.
 It is quite possible to be a person without a state, for tuition purposes.

 CAREFULLY READ the information, statue, and regulations which follow.
 Then, if you believe you should be eligible for resident classification for fee purposes, complete the application for residence classification and submit it to the registrar within 30 days of the date that you were notified of classification as a non-resident for fee purposes.
 (K.A.R.
 88-3-1) NOTE: Your signature on the application form must be signed in the presence of a notary public.
-We have notaries in the Registrar’s Office who will perform the service free.
+Inquire about the location of a notary on campus.
 Frequently, banks and service desks in grocery stores also have notaries who will perform the service for a small fee.

 The Registrars Office is located in the Registration Office on the first floor of Plumb Hall on the ESU campus.
-If you have further questions, please do not hesitate to contact our registrar, Elaine Henrie.
-Her phone number is (620) 341-5148.
-Her e-mail is email@example.com .
+If you have further questions, please do not hesitate to contact Lisa Thomsen.
+Her phone number is (620) 341-5146.
+E-mail contact is Reguser@emporia.edu.